xin-hedera/hedera-mirror-node/docs/design/smart-contracts.md

 #### Setup

 - Create a new Maven module `hedera-mirror-web3`
-- Create a new Maven module `hedera-mirror-common` that encompasses all domain POJOs and repositories
+- Create a new Maven module `common` that encompasses all domain POJOs and repositories
 - Use Spring WebFlux to establish a JSON-RPC server with [JSON-RPC 2.0 specification](https://www.jsonrpc.org/specification) support to service rpc calls
 - Use `spring-boot-starter-data-jpa` for database access